catalogicsoftware/kubedr/docs/userguide/src/overview.md

 input.
 Our operator uses webhooks for both these purposes.

-For data transfer to S3, we currently use a tool called [restic](https://restic.net) but we will be able to change specific backup tool in a backwards compatible manner.
+For data transfer to S3, we currently use a tool called [restic](https://restic.net) but we will be able to change the specific backup tool in a backwards compatible manner.